 Now, thanks to a skillful approach to detailed technology consulting, all of a sudden the high-level user story has a set of additional details supporting it.
 Developers know what to build, designers know what to design, and expectations around functionality and effort are much more clear.

 Further to that, when the user story moves into production and ultimately into the QA and UA testing phases, there is a clear set of criteria to test the user story against.
 After all, if you don’t know the criteria, how do you know if the item passed or failed?

-Much the same as the process of capturing user stories and their priorities, there is no singular “right” way to capture acceptance criteria.
+Much the same as the process of capturing user stories and their priorities, there is no singular “right” way to record acceptance criteria.
 However, there are some ways we know work – so let’s talk about those in the context of the overall user story process.
 No need to reinvent the wheel!